Duke volleyball game in Utah moved after racism incident | Sports-Games

 Duke volleyball game in Utah moved after racism incident

+In a statement, BYU said it was completely committed to rooting out racism, and had banned a fan identified by Duke from all BYU Athletic venues.
+It said the person was sitting in the BYU student section, but was not a BYU student.
+"To say we are extremely disheartened in the actions of a small number of fans ... is not strong enough language," BYU said in its statement.

-BYU said on Saturday it had banned a fan identified by Duke and said "the use of a racial slur of any of our athletic events is absolutely unacceptable."
-BYU added it had apologized to Duke and the student athletes "for what they experienced."
+The use of a racial slur at any of its athletic events was absolutely unacceptable, BYU said, and it apologized to Duke and its student athletes for what they experienced.
+BYU and Duke did not immediately respond to requests for additional comment about the incident.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)